manweichan/SatLib/README.md

 ## Clone the library:
 `git clone https://github.com/manweichan/SatLib.git`

-## Change to the SatLab directory:
+## Change to the SatLib directory:
 `cd SatLib`

 ## Install the relevant packages using: